mtanghu/LEAP/README.md

 - Label smoothing of .1 ([Muller, Kornblith & Hinton 2019](https://proceedings.neurips.cc/paper/2019/hash/f1748d6b0fd9d439f71450117eba2725-Abstract.html), [Viswani et al. 2017](https://arxiv.org/abs/1706.03762) is forgone because huggingface seems to oddly apply label smoothing during validation (so the loss that comes out when exponentiated would not be perplexity)
 - Attention masking of pad tokens ([Attention is All you Need by Viswani et al. (2017)](https://arxiv.org/abs/1706.03762)) which is carried over to GPT2
 - <div></div>Multihead Attention where LEAP is simply performed on down projected vectors of size $d_{model} \over n_{heads}$ in parallel with the same number of parameters as a single-head also as per Attention is All you Need by Viswani et al. (2017) which is carried over to GPT2
-- The only slight difference is that no biases are used in any of the linear projection layers like [PALM](https://arxiv.org/abs/2204.02311) as it fits with the theme of the rescaled dot-product (to keep pre-attention logits low) for increased training stability.
+- The only slight difference is that biases are not used in the attention projection like [PALM](https://arxiv.org/abs/2204.02311) as it fits with the theme of the rescaled dot-product (to keep pre-attention logits low) for increased training stability.
 This shouldn't affect modeling performance much (if not decreasing performance) in the comparison against GPT2

 ## Scaling Behavior